 Direct to Social Media

-You can actually post directly to your Social Media channels and let them know how great you think a Product or Service is.
+You can actually post directly to your Social Media channels and let your followers know how great you think a product or service is.

 If the product or service can help your audience, then it's not spammy to let them know how great it is and encourage them to check it out!